For more information send us an email or phone 1-866-358-2966.

 The following individuals are eligible to receive immunizations at County Public Health Centers:

-- Children and adults who do not have health insurance.
+- Adults who do not have health insurance.

 - Adults whose health insurance does not include vaccines.